AElfProject/AElf/docs/resources/smart-contract-apis/cross-chain.md

 }
 ```

-Get current height of the specified side-chain
+Get current height of the specified side chain.

 **Parameters:**

-- **SInt32Value** - id of side-chain
+- **SInt32Value** - id of side chain

 **Returns:**

-Current height of the side chain
+Current height of the side chain.

 ### function GetParentChainHeight